lraycheva/core/docs/capabilities/03_data-sharing-between-apps/03_interop/interop.md

 glue.interop.serverRemoved(handler);
 ```

-To get notified every time a method is offered by any application, use [`serverMethodAdded()`](../../../reference/core/latest/interop/index.html#API-serverMethodAdded).
-This event fires every time any application starts offering a method, while [`methodAdded()`](../../../reference/core/latest/interop/index.html#API-methodAdded) fires only for the first application which starts to offer the method:
+To get notified every time a method is offered by any app, use [`serverMethodAdded()`](../../../reference/core/latest/interop/index.html#API-serverMethodAdded).
+This event fires every time any app starts offering a method, while [`methodAdded()`](../../../reference/core/latest/interop/index.html#API-methodAdded) fires only for the first app which starts to offer the method:

 ```javascript
 const handler = (info) => {